 Dual-flush systems are among the hottest flush technologies on the market.
 They feature two buttons: a little flush for “number one” and a more powerful flush for “number two.”
 These dual-flush systems save water by using 1.1-gallon partial flushes for liquid waste and 1.6-gallon full flushes for solid waste.

 Cutting-edge double-cyclone toilets use nozzles instead of tiny holes in the toilet rim and an innovative system that increases the pressure of each flush, allowing you to get the power of a full 1.6 gallon flush with just 1.28 gallons of water.

 There are quite a few options to consider when shopping for a toilet.
 Some higher-end toilet seats offer slow-close options, which prevents slamming.
-Heated toilet seats eliminate the shock of sitting on a cold seat during winter months.
-Some toilets also feature high-end options such as touchless flushing, deodorizers, and even LED lighting for those late night trips to the bathroom.
+Heated toilet seats eliminate the shock of sitting on a cold seat during the winter months.
+Some toilets also feature high-end options such as touchless flushing, deodorizers, and even LED lighting for those late-night trips to the bathroom.

 The standard modern toilet uses 1.6 gallons of water per flush, a far cry from toilets built in the 1960s and 1970s that used a staggering 5 to 7 gallons of water per flush.
 While the Environmental Protection Agency considers 1.6 gallons to be low-flow, some models go even lower, using as little as 1 gallon per flush.

 The days of the embarrassingly loud flushing toilet, at least in the home setting, have faded as manufacturers strived to make quieter toilets.